bmmliu/User-level-thread-library/REPORT.md

 #### **Phase 3.1: preempt library**
 Preempt allows us to use the resources fairly to all threads.
 In this phase, we use two data structure, one of type sigaction to help us deal with the signl, another of type itimeral to track the time.
+We first call the sigemptyset to clean the signal sent to it.
+Then we add SIGVTALRM to the sa_mask.
+Next, we use sigprocmask to tell the signal that it can't be blocked since we start the preemption.
+Also, the sa_handler here is basically just yield the function since that's what we want to do when we receive the signal.
+For preempt enable and disable, we use the same function sigprocmask with different first argument to achieve the goal.